 If you have visited it, you know how beautiful Mexico really is and how friendly Mexicans are.
-Then about the peaceful part, you should know that Mexico hasn’t been in a war since the Mexican Revolution ended back in 1917.
-The so-called ‘drug war’ is really an intra-cartels struggle for the control of the drug routes into the U.S.
+Then about the peaceful part, you should know that Mexico hasn’t been in a war since the Mexican Revolution ended in 1917.
+The so-called ‘drug war’ is really an intra-cartels struggle to control the drug routes into the U.S.

 2. Mexico is a very secure place.

 The drug-fueled violence is mostly confined in a few cities where these routes go through, away from the main tourist spots.
 Also, the victims of it are mostly gang members.
 Civilian victims are rare, and tourist victims have been nearly non-existent through all the ‘drug war’ years.

 3. More Mexicans leaving than going to the U.S.

 This is a recent trend that shows the Mexican economy’s strength in the last few years and progress on several fronts, including democracy, human rights, education, and healthcare systems.
 Many foreign companies now have factories in Mexico, offering good jobs that make the risky journey across the borderless attractive.

 4. An equal number of Americans migrating to Mexico and Mexicans to the U.S. (zero net migration rate) for the last decade.